Analysis | NFL draft grades for every team: 49ers get an A, Packers earn a D

 Arizona Cardinals: B

 Coach Kliff Kingsbury wasn’t exactly roughing it in his scenic work-from-home environment, and he and the Cardinals did well.
-They took the draft’s coveted all-purpose defender, Isaiah Simmons, eighth overall.
-The only modest quibble with that is that they might have addressed their offensive line issues for their prized second-year QB, Kyler Murray, as their top priority.
+They took the draft’s coveted all-purpose defender, Isaiah Simmons, at No. 8.
+The only quibble with that is they could have addressed the offensive line issues for prized second-year QB Kyler Murray.
 But the Cardinals did circle back and use their next pick, in Round 3, on T Josh Jones.

 Los Angeles Rams: B-

 The Rams were without a first-rounder after the Jalen Ramsey trade but still made four picks in the first three rounds.
-They took Cam Akers to replace Todd Gurley at RB and Van Jefferson to offset the trade of WR Brandin Cooks.
-The two third-rounders, LB Terrell Lewis and S Terrell Burgess, should contribute on defense.
+They took Cam Akers to replace Todd Gurley II at running back and Van Jefferson to offset the trade of WR Brandin Cooks.
+The two third-rounders, LB Terrell Lewis and S Terrell Burgess, should contribute.

 San Francisco 49ers: A

-The Niners are coming off a Super Bowl appearance and maintained that level.
-They landed former Pro Bowl left tackle Trent Williams for a modest price in the trade with the Redskins.
-He replaces the retiring Joe Staley and his familiarity with Coach Kyle Shanahan should allow the 49ers to get the best out of him.
-Williams and the two first-rounders taken Thursday, DT Javon Kinlaw and WR Brandon Aiyuk, should be major contributors.
+The 49ers are coming off a Super Bowl appearance and maintained that level.
+They landed Williams from the Redskins for a modest price.
+He replaces the retiring Joe Staley, and his familiarity with Coach Kyle Shanahan should allow the 49ers to get the best out of him.
+Williams and the 49ers’ two first-rounders, DT Javon Kinlaw and WR Brandon Aiyuk, should be major contributors.
 Kinlaw replaces DeForest Buckner, who was traded earlier this offseason.
-The Niners could have taken Jerry Jeudy or CeeDee Lamb instead of Kinlaw but traded up to get Aiyuk to fill their WR need later in the opening round.
+The 49ers could have taken Jerry Jeudy or CeeDee Lamb instead of Kinlaw but traded up to get Aiyuk to fill a need later in the round.

 Seattle Seahawks: C